AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

 The associated concatenated workflow is [available here](https://github.com/AllenInstitute/bonsai_workflows/blob/master/ConcatenationWorkflow/DetectionOfChange_and_passive.bonsai).

+### Bonsai to visual stimulus delay or photodiode delay

+Jerome to ADD here quantification of screen delay using more measurements on site.

 ### Capabilities available for integration tests

 - Describe here the capabilties that are already available